 Both the 1300D and the S-E Typ 006 have been discontinued, but can regularly be found used on eBay.
 The S-E Typ 006 was replaced by the Leica S Typ 007, while the 1300D was followed by the Canon 2000D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 1300D vs Leica S-E Typ 006

 So how do things add up?
 Which of the two cameras – the Canon 1300D or the Leica S-E Typ 006 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1300D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Faster burst: Shoots at higher frequency (3 vs 1.5 flaps/sec) to capture the decisive moment.